gastontab/proyecto-serfe/README.md

 _Open xampp, start apache and my sql services, then go to localhost/phpmyadmin and create a new data base with the name gtbackend._

+_In the folder gtbackend folder duplicate the file .env.example and rename it as .env_

 _Open terminal in gtbackend folder and run the following commands:_
 ```
+composer install
 php artisan migrate --seed
 php artisan serve (to run server)
 ```

 _To run angular server:_
 ```
+npm install
 ng serve --open
 ```